IBRice101/IBRice101.github.io/HacksocWiki/linux-commands.md

 ## man

-One of the most important commands to know as a beginner to Linux, this command returns a manual page for any given command. for example, you could type `man nmap` to return the manual page for the `nmap` tool.
+One of the most important commands to know as a beginner to Linux, this command returns a manual page for any given command.
+For example, you could type `man nmap` to return the manual page for the `nmap` tool.

 A typical man page will give you the name of the tool, its general usage syntax (e.g. nmap's is `nmap [Scan Type...]
 [Options] {target specification}`), a description of some form (normally a couple of paragraphs), and then the remainder of it will normally be options, switches, ways of altering the behaviour of the tool, and example of how to use it.